 - Flea Market Flipping: Make Money Flipping Items For Profit

-What does a freelance proofreader do?
+What does an online proofreader do?

 Many people confuse editing and proofreading.
 But they are actually two very different things.
 Editing happens before proofreading.
 It’s the process of reordering and organizing content.
 This may involve deleting chunks of material or making the copy flow and read better.